 I sit back down and pick up the bass.
 "Okay."
 He's a cocky kid.
 I know he's embarrassed asking me for help and I don't want to discourage him.
 I wonder if he ever got to ask his dad for help with anything.
 Probably not, I figure.

 I tell him the get the words to the song out so I can read them.
 We play it through and he sings.
 He's very soft.
 His voice sounds fragile, lacking confidence.
 I set my bass down and grab my acoustic.

 At the door he stops.
-"Maybe at practice this week we should both sing that one together,
+"Maybe at practice this week we should both sing that one together," he says.

 2006 Nolan Whyte